tqwewe/prettier-plugin-tailwind/README.md

-# Prettier Plugin Tailwind Classes Sorter
+# Prettier Plugin Tailwind

-Sort tailwind classes in HTML with Prettier.
+Sort tailwind classes with Prettier.

 **Go from this:**